User37som/https-github.com-dordnung-Stammwiki/Working-with-Stamm.md

 - Native `STAMM_IsLoaded()`
 	This native return true when Stamm is fully loaded.
-	Use this if you are unsure, whether you can use stamm stuff or not.
+	Use this if you are unsure whether you can use stamm stuff or not.

 #### Get important config values: